gdalle/gdalle.github.io/_pages/about.md

 My research combines machine learning and combinatorial optimization.
 I work with the French railway company [SNCF](https://www.sncf.com/en) to optimize their use of resources, especially wich respect to traffic management and maintenance planning.

-Check out my toolbox for students and researchers at [PhD Resources](https://gdalle.github.io/phd-resources/)!
+> Check out my [PhD Resources](https://gdalle.github.io/phd-resources/) website for students and researchers!
+When you have the right tools, research is so much easier!